brod-exodus/Talon/README.md

-# GitHub Scraper / Find GitHub contributors with contact information
+# GitHub Scraper

-A modern GitHub contributor intelligence tool that scrapes repositories and organizations to extract contributor contact information.
+A modern GitHub contributor intelligence tool that scrapes repositories and organizations to extract contributors with contact information only.

 ## Features